 It is not be possible for a complaint of harassment or bullying to be pursued formally until and unless the person complained about is aware of the substance of the complaint and, normally, the identity of the person or persons making the complaint.

-Any student at Sheffield Hallam University experiencing harassment or bullying may seek confidential advice from the Students’ Union Advice Centre.
+Any student experiencing harassment or bullying may seek confidential advice from the Student Wellbeing Service or the Students’ Union Advice Centre.
 Advisers will talk through your grievance and outline your options.
 They will agree a course of action with you and no action will be taken without your express agreement.
 If requested, an Adviser from the Students' Union Advice Centre can assist you in making an informal approach to the person whose behaviour is causing offence and try to mediate between you.
-You may also find it helpful to talk to a Student Wellbeing Practitioner.

 If you decide to pursue a formal complaint through the University's Student Complaint’s Procedure, the Advice Centre can provide advice, guidance and support with this process.